ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 = System Overview and Behaviour
 This section will overview the design of the system in greater detail as to what was provided in the _System Requirements and Hazard Analysis_ document.
 As mentioned before, this section will outline the underlying processes that occur while the OpenArcade controller is in use.
 This will include how sub-systems connect to each other, and the corresponding inputs and outputs of each of those sub-systems.
 == Systems Diagram (Updated)
-Between now and the previous deliverable, the system design been modified slightly to accurately showcase what the group plans on implementing in greater detail to before.
+Between now and the previous deliverable, the system design has been modified slightly to accurately showcase what the group plans on implementing in greater detail than before.

 @fig:fig1 shows the monitored/controlled inputs and outputs of each of the subsystems that are required for correct functionality of the OpenArcade controller.
 It can be noted that there is an increased degree of detail as to what is involved in the system.
 Along with the inner processes of each board being explained, the new changes include:
 #list(
   [Introduced/removed new processes and variables:
   #list(
+    [#def("State package"): definition in @glossary.],
-    [#def("State package"): a bit array that describes the current state of the buttons and values of the joysticks, which is to be sent to the parent module.], [#def("NOTIFICATION_ACK"): a process in which upon a successful connection between parent and child, the parent will send a signal that a data packet is being received.], [#def("Advertising"): if a pairing button is pressed OR the child module is powered on, the child module will advertise itself for BLE connection.], [#def("New state package mapping"): when the configuration app is used, it will remap what each bit in the state package sequence will relate to in HID mapping.], [#def("Joystick value"): The joystick currently chosen (discussed later in @tbl:tb7) has 4 state directional outputs, and does not utilize values of X and Y with higher resolution. _This may be subject to change for the Rev 1 deliverable._], [#def("Joystick deadzone"): as mentioned above, @tbl:tb7 states that the joystick does not have XY values and thus increasing deadzone would mean implementing physical distance to click one of the 4 directional push buttons within the joystick hardware. _This may be subject to change for the Rev 1 deliverable._]
+    [#def("NOTIFICATION_ACK"): a process in which upon a successful connection between parent and child, the parent will send a signal that a data packet is being received.], [#def("Advertising"): if a pairing button is pressed OR the child module is powered on, the child module will advertise itself for BLE connection.], [#def("New state package mapping"): when the configuration app is used, it will remap what each bit in the state package sequence will relate to in HID mapping.], [#def("Removed Joystick value"): The joystick currently chosen (discussed later in @tbl:tb7, and electrical schematic in @fig:fig5) has 4 state directional outputs, and does not utilize values of X and Y with higher resolution. _This may be subject to change for the Rev 1 deliverable._ @gamesxArcadejoystick_wiringNFG], [#def("Removed Joystick deadzone"): as mentioned above, @tbl:tb7 states that the joystick does not have XY values and thus increasing deadzone would mean implementing physical distance to click one of the 4 directional push buttons within the joystick hardware. _This may be subject to change for the Rev 1 deliverable._]
   )
   ],
-  [Sub-subsystem "Display" added to each of the modules, with its purpose being to showcase the battery life.
-The OpenArcade team wants to note that this may or may not be included in the design for Rev 0, but is something that is planned to be included in the final design.
-This will be noted during the Rev 0 presentation for clarity.], )
+  [Sub-subsystem "Display" added to each of the modules, with its purpose being to showcase the battery life. _The OpenArcade team wants to note that this may or may not be included in the design for Rev 0, but is something that is planned to be included in the final design.
+This will be noted during the Rev 0 presentation for clarity._], )
 #pagebreak()
 #set page(flipped: true)
 \
 \
 \
-#figure(image("SystemDiagram.png", width: 110%), caption: [Systems diagram])<fig:fig1>
+#figure(image("SystemDiagram.png", width: 110%), caption: [Systems diagram _(terms/variable definitions defined in @glossary, @tbl:tb1, @tbl:tb2, and @tbl:tb3)_])<fig:fig1>
 #pagebreak()
 #set page(flipped: false)
 == Context Diagram